John A. Brady, Ph.D.

 Our new offices took up an entire floor of a new high-rise overlooking the city.
 John invited my team to line up along the exterior windows, and he said:

-"Ladies and Gentlemen, Please look out of the windows in any direction.
-Your success is out there!
+"Ladies and Gentlemen, please look out of the windows in any direction.

 MY ADVICE: Get Brady if you can.
 He's not cheap, but worth ten times what you pay him.
 If you are a Star Wars fan, think "Yoda," and you'll know what you are getting.
-He only takes on a few select clients these days, and I am fortunate to have him on 'speed-dial.'
+He only takes a few select clients on retainer these days, and I am fortunate to count myself among them and have him on 'speed-dial.'

 Arthur A. Bushkin, Chairman, Stargazer Foundation, Inc. Mr. Bushkin is a true renaissance man who was involved at the creation of what became the Internet in the 1960s.
 In the 1970s, he led President Carter's Privacy Initiative and was the principal U.S. representative at the OECD on information, computer, and communications policy.
 In the 1990s, he was President of Bell Atlantic Video Services (now Verizon).
 He studied and taught computer science at MIT.
 After a very successful executive and business career his interests today are music and philanthropy.